 StrongVPN tells us it is working in Turkey right now.
 While we don’t care for the interface much, StrongVPN is pretty much unbeatable when it comes to unblocking stuff.
 It can bypass everything from China’s Great Firewall to US Netflix’s proxy ban.
 Not all servers support OpenVPN, but those that do are armed with 256-bit AES encryption.
 The service is completely logless, and there are no limits on bandwidth or data.
 Customer support relies on a ticket submission system, but in our experience, they usually reply within five minutes.

-DISCOUNTED OFFER: Save 41% with StrongVPN’s 1-year deal here.
-This includes a 7-day money-back guarantee so you can try the service risk-free.
+DISCOUNTED OFFER: Save 42% with StrongVPN’s annual plan here.
+This includes a 30-day money-back guarantee so you can try it risk-free.

 PureVPN confirmed as of time of writing that it still functions from within Turkey.
 It’s easy to use, fast, and has a ton of servers to choose from.
 All traffic is encrypted over OpenVPN and no traffic logs are kept.
 Live chat support is available on the site.
 Bandwidth and data are unlimited.